 The museum first opened in 1998 in the old St. Paul's Catholic Church in downtown Beloit.
 The basement features a gift shop and snack bar.
 The upstairs has been renovated to exhibit large glass cases filled with porcelain angel collectibles.
 There is a large mural over the altar which we are forbidden to photograph.

-Oprah Winfrey gave Joyce 600 African-American angels for the collection.
-Oprah asked on her show, "Why are there no black angels?," and was soon answered with an outpouring of statuettes from her TV audience.
+Oprah Winfrey once gave Joyce 600 African-American angels for the collection.
+Oprah asked on her show, "Why are there no black angels?" and was soon answered with an outpouring of statuettes from her TV audience.

-As Joyce chatters away, we begin to notice that nearly all the visitors around us are groups of silver-haired senior citizen ladies.
-It's not really a kid attraction (too many things to break), and definitely not a "guy" place.
+As Joyce chatters away, we begin to notice that nearly all the visitors around us are groups of silver-haired senior citizens.
+Although angels are frequently portrayed as children, the Angel Museum is not really a kid attraction (too many things to break).